Startup Growth Hacking

 - Reliability & Support: Top cloud computing providers offer user-friendly interfaces and reliable infrastructure providing startups with professional systems that would otherwise take years to develop and implement.

 Once you’ve scrounged every last cent, carefully streamlined your business processes, and developed the perfect product, you need to get it to market.
 And not just any market either.
-Precisely targeting potential users and getting known can be cheaply, often freely, achieved with a few simple growth hacks.
+Precisely targeting potential users and getting known can be cheaply, often freely, achieved with a few simple startup growth hacking tips.

 - Referral Programs: Offering product upgrades or exclusive content to users who encourage others to take up your product creates a base of cheap and impartial sales reps who actually believe in the product they’re selling.